-The Subdirectorate General for Support to SMEs publishes monthly and annually various statistics and reports, both in order to disseminate the most relevant figures and indicators of Spanish SMEs, and for monitoring and evaluation of the policies carried out by the General Directorate of Industry and of the Small and Medium Enterprise.
+The Subdirectorate General for SME Support publishes different monthly and annual statistics and reports, with the purpose of both disseminating the figures and indicators most important for Spanish SMEs, and monitoring and evaluating policies undertaken by the Directorate General for Industry and Small and Medium Enterprises.

-On an annual basis, the report "Business structure and dynamics in Spain" is published from the tailor-made operation1 of the Central Business Directory (DIRCE) on January 1 of each year, provided by the National Institute of Statistics (INE).
-This report was previously published under the name "SME statistics: evolution and indicators".
+On a yearly basis, the report "Business Structure and Dynamics in Spain" is published, based on customised1 use of the Central Companies Directory (CCD) on 1 January each year, provided by the National Statistics Institute (INE).
+This report was previously published under the name "SME Statistics: Evolution and Indicators".

-The "Report on SMEs" is part of the Panorama PYME collection, which has been published annually, with the aim of carrying out an analysis of business activity in Spain, paying special attention to SME behavior.
+The "Report on SMEs" forms part of the SME Panorama collection, published annually, with the aim of analysing business activity in Spain, paying particular attention to the behavior of SMEs.

-Likewise, the "Portrait of the SME" is prepared on an annual basis, summarising the SME sector also on the basis of information as DIRCE, on the following parameters:
+Likewise, the "Portrait of the SME" is prepared on an annual basis, summarising the SME sector also on the basis of the tailored information from the CCD, on the following parameters:

-On a monthly basis, the document "SME Figures" is published, prepared from monthly data published by the Ministry of Inclusion, Social Security and Migration on companies registered with Social Security.
+On a monthly basis, the document "SME Figures" is published, based on monthly data published by the Ministry of Inclusion, Social Security and Migration on companies registered with Social Security.

 |Fecha||PYME sin asalariados||PYME con asalariados||Grande|

-Within SMEs with employees, the section of micro-enterprises (1-9 employees) is the one that experiences the greatest destruction, both in the number of companies (-1.54%) and the small sector (10-49 employees) is the one that experienced the greatest decline in terms of employment (-1.73%).
+Among the SMEs with employees, the medium-sized sector (50-249 employees) is the one that experiences the greatest decrease in the number of companies (-1.54%) and the small sector (10-49 employees) is the one that experienced the greatest decline in terms of employment (-1.39%).

-Previous data relating to companies with employees, are extracted from the monthly statistics of "Companies registered with Social Security", updated as of August 31, 2023.
+The above data, referring to companies with employees, are taken from the monthly statistics of "Companies registered with Social Security", updated as of August 31, 2023.